ectotropic/foo_logitech_lcd/Readme.txt

         - Logitech Z-10 Speakers
         - Dell XPS Laptops with built in G15 LCD (e.g. M1730)
     * The G13 Gamepad and Dell Laptops have not yet been verified as working
-    * Additional products may also work
-        - any Logitech hardware that uses the Logitech LCD Manager software should be compatible
+    * Additional products may also work (any Logitech hardware that uses the Logitech LCD Manager software should be compatible)
-        - if you find a product that works and is not listed, please report it
     * Note that the Z-10 Speakers and Dell Laptops require newer software than the available drivers provide.
 While it is possible to update the software by using downloads not specifically intended for the given hardware (see